 The works include clearing the existing site of any construction waste or debris.

-soil muck away, installation of foundations and construction of the superstructure.
+This will be followed by piling, the excavation of the basement and removal of soil muck away, installation of foundations and construction of the superstructure.

-The main construction works will entail 1) Site Layout and Site Clearance 2) Superstructure Construction (that entails all works above ground level and scaffolding erection) 4) First Fix (internally to make the building water-tight), 5) Final Fix.
+The main construction works will entail 1) Site Layout and Site Clearance 2) Basement Construction, 3) Superstructure Construction (that entails all works above ground level and scaffolding erection) 4) First Fix (internally to make the building water-tight), 5) Final Fix.